A Flexible Framework for Hypothesis Testing in High-dimensions: Discussion

 Computing $u$ from~\eqref{eq:u-opt} in this case gives $u = \xi/\|\xi\|$.
 Since $\xi$ is independent of $(y,X)$, the data splitting step in the procedure becomes superfluous.
 By duality, we construct $(1-\alpha)$ confidence interval for $\xi^\sT \th_0$ by finding the range of values $c$ such that the rule fails to reject $H_0$ at level $\alpha$.
 This is formalized in the next lemma. \begin{lemma} Consider a sequence of design matrices $X\in \reals^{n\times p}$, with dimensions $n,p \to \infty$, $p = p(n)\to \infty$ satisfying the assumptions of Theorem~\ref{thm:typeI}.
 For given $\alpha\in (0,1)$, define $C(\alpha) = [c_{\min},c_{\max}]$ with

 where $\dgamma$ is the debiased estimator given by~\eqref{dgamma-simple} with $u = \xi/\|\xi\|$.
 Then,

 \end{lemma} We refer to Appendix~\ref{proof:lem-prediction} for the proof of Lemma~\ref{lem:prediction}.
 The constructed confidence interval has length of rate $\|\xi\|/\sqrt{n}$.
 In~\cite{cai2015confidence}, it is shown that the minimax expected length of confidence intervals for $\xi^\sT\theta_0$, with a sparse vector $\xi$ (i.e., $\|\xi\|_0 = O(s_0)$) is $\|\xi\|(1/\sqrt{n} + s_0(\log p) /n)$.
 Therefore, in the regime $s_0 = o(\sqrt{n}/\log p)$, which is the focus of the current paper, the constructed confidence intervals are minimax rate optimal.
 It is worth noting that the confidence interval defined in Lemma~\ref{lem:prediction} is similar to the one proposed by~\cite{cai2015confidence}.
+For the case of non-sparse $\xi$, \cite{cai2015confidence} establishes the minimax rate $\|\xi\|_\infty s_0\sqrt{(\log p)/n}$ for the expected length of confidence interval for $\xi^\sT \theta_0$, and hence our construction~\eqref{eq:CI1} has an optimality gap in this case.